zelanko/sql-docs.pt-br/docs/relational-databases/system-stored-procedures/sp-enclave-send-keys-sql.md

 ## <a name="permissions"></a>Permissões

- Exigir as permissões de `VIEW ANY COLUMN ENCRYPTION KEY DEFINITION` e `VIEW ANY COLUMN MASTER KEY DEFINITION` no banco de dados.
+ Exigir as `VIEW ANY COLUMN ENCRYPTION KEY DEFINITION` permissões `VIEW ANY COLUMN MASTER KEY DEFINITION` e no banco de dados.

 ## <a name="examples"></a>Exemplos